 Prevent Apache Tomcat from XSS (Cross-site-scripting) attacks

-According to Microsoft Developer Network, HttpOnly & Secure is additional flag included in Set-Cookie HTTP response header.
+According to Microsoft Developer Network, HttpOnly & Secure is an additional flag included in the Set-Cookie HTTP response header.

-Using HttpOnly in Set-Cookie helps in mitigating the most common risk of XSS attack.
+Using HttpOnly in Set-Cookie helps in mitigating the most common risk of an XSS attack.

 This can be either done within an application by developers or implementing the following in Tomcat.